altocodenl/tagaway/readme.md

 }
 ```
    If `list` is not present, the query to the PROVIDER's service is still ongoing. `fileCount` and `folderCount` serve only as measures of progress of the listing process.
+   - `pendingConversions`: if truthy, indicates that one or more videos in the current query are non-mp4 videos being converted.
    - `pics`: `[...]`; comes from `body.pics` from `query pics`.
    - `pictotal`': UNDEFINED|INTEGER, with the total number of pictures matched by the current query; comes from `body.total` from `query pics`.
    - `queryTags`: `[...]`; comes from `body.tags` from `query pics`.